 Michel Ragon, Du côté de l'art brut.
 Paris (Albin Michel), 1996 -159 p.

 John Maizels, Raw creation: outsider art and beyond.
 London (Phaidon press), 1996.
 240 p.

 These two richly illustrated books, published in 1996, mark the rising interest in the western world in outsider art, which gave rise to publish beautifully designed books for the general public.

 Ragon, who always was interested in marginality in society, focuses upon a french public.
-He decribes how in France interest in art brut developped, paying special attention to Gaston Chaissac and art environments, which he referred to as Anarchitectures.
+He describes how in France interest in art brut developed, paying special attention to Gaston Chaissac and art environments, which he referred to as Anarchitectures.
 In the chapter about these anarchitectures he departs from the three french classics Facteur Cheval, Abbé Fouré and Raymond Isidore (Picassiette), adding other creators, which we currently see as belonging as well to the french classics, such as Fernand Chatelain, Pierre Avezard, François Portrat, Marcel Landreau, Charles Pecqueur and Chomo.

 Juan Antonio Ramirez (Ed), Escultecturas margivagantes: la arquitectura fantástica en España, Madrid (Siruela), 2006.